 Applications: 2015-2023 Ford Mustang GT w/OE Performance Package (6-piston Brembo caliper)

 The slots in the rotors are a big performance improvement over stock rotors as the slots allow the hot gasses that build up between the rotor and brake pad to escape creating more even pad wear.
 The slots also help clear unwanted brake dust between the pads and rotors.

-The centers are made of 6061-T6 billet aluminum further improving cooling and mount to the rotor rings with NAS high grade stainless hardware.
-The aluminum centers help keep the high braking heat away from the hub, wheel bearings and the wheels prolonging their life and performance.
+The centers are made of 6061-T6 billet aluminum further improving cooling and mount to the rotor rings with NAS high-grade stainless hardware.
+The aluminum centers help keep the high braking heat away from the hub, wheel bearings, and the wheels prolong their life and performance.

 Kenny Brown Speed Secret: I only use slotted rotors, never drilled rotors.
 With drilled rotors, you give up valuable surface area for your brake pads to grab.
 Additionally, when drilled rotors get hot from multiple heat cycles, they have a tendency to start cracking around the holes shortening your rotor life significantly.
 Ever since my early days at SCCA Club Racing and through my professional racing career, I've only used slotted rotors.
 It's standard equipment on all my Kenny Brown GT4 Mustangs.